manoloesparta/lalalang/docs/README.md

 let ibd_score = 8; # They know nothing >:(
 ```

-You can only name variables with characters from the alphabet, so use camelCase.
+You can only name variables with characters from the alphabet, so use *camelCase*.

 ## Operators

-You have the classic arithmetic operators
+You have the classic arithmetic operators.

 ```lalalang
 let lalalandDuration = 128;